=== Controlling Analysis

 // SENSE: 100_Full_Text_Search/30_Analysis.json

-Now we can compare how values in the english_title
+Now we can compare how values in the english_title field and the title field are

-analyzed at index time by using the analyze
+analyzed at index time by using the analyze API to analyze the word Foxes:

 GET /my_index/_analyze?field=my_type.title <1> Foxes